rgligora/rgligora/README.md

 - 👀 I’m a student @ FER Zagreb, Croatia.
 Interested in Cyber Security, Web Development, ML and AI.
-- 📫 How to reach me: flag{rgligora}
+- 📫 How to reach me:
 - Instagram: @roko.gligora
 - LinkedIn: @rokogligora